Released in November 2011, Skyward Sword was an ambitious effort by Nintendo to shake up one of its most beloved series.

 Yet there are many highlights, such as the Lanayru Sand Sea.
 We found this entire section astonishing—riveting.
 The section’s focus on changing time zones was beautiful to watch and engaging to play.

-And, of course, there’s the incredible soundtrack to go with it from Hajime Wakai, Shiho Fujii, Mahito Yokota, and Takeshi Hama.
+And, of course, there’s an incredible soundtrack to go with it from Hajime Wakai, Shiho Fujii, Mahito Yokota, and Takeshi Hama.

 Hidemaro Fujibayashi was the director for Skyward Sword, with series creator Shigeru Miyamoto not having much to do with it.